 Bonaire takes its marine conservation seriously as one of the first Caribbean islands to join the Reef Renewal Foundation, working with the PADI Reef Renewal Diver Distinctive Specialty to offer travelers a way to learn about and participate in coral gardening firsthand.

-For an extended trip to this beautiful corner of the Caribbean, split your trip between Bonaire and neighboring Curaçao.
+For an extended trip to this beautiful corner of the Caribbean islands, split your trip between Bonaire and neighboring Curaçao.
 You’ll love exploring these sister islands and get an even more complete picture of the up-and-coming Dutch Caribbean getaway destinations everyone is talking about.